Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 YourQuote has built a writing platform, with over 100 million posts.
 It has over 250,000 daily active users.
 The startup clocked revenues of $200,000 last year and is profitable.

-Fifthtry is building a Github for product documentation.
+Fifthtry is building a GitHub for product documentation.
 The tool blocks code changes until documentation has been approved.
 It has piloted its tool with three companies, all of which have over 100 developers.
 The startup plans to launch its tool publicly next month.

-Voosh is building a OYO for restaurants and dark kitchens in India, helping them improve their economics using tech.
+Voosh is building an OYO for restaurants and dark kitchens in India, helping them improve their economics using tech.

 Kodo is building a Brex for India, helping Indian startups and small businesses secure corporate credit cards.
 (Banks and other credit card companies are still not addressing this opportunity.
 The problem Brex solved in the U.S. is even acute in India, Deepti Sanghi, co-founder and chief executive of Kodo, said in the presentation.